babel/website/docs/plugins.md

 ## Presets

 Don't want to assemble your own set of plugins?
 No problem!
-Presets are sharable configs.
+Presets are sharable `.babelrc` configs.
 We've assembled some for common environments:

  - [es2015](/docs/plugins/preset-es2015)